ViciousSquid/diceroll/README.md

-# diceRoll API
+# diceroll API

-The Dice Roll API is a Python library that provides functionality for simulating dice rolls and performing dice-related operations.
+The **diceroll** API is a Python library that provides functionality for simulating dice rolls and performing dice-related operations.
 It includes classes for rolling dice, saving roll results, and animating dice rolls using Pygame.

 ## Features